Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 Metz has had an undeniably colorful history, and much of the German architectural influence from the 19th century can still be seen.
 This, blended with a beautiful selection of Medieval buildings and some gorgeous Art Nouveau architecture, makes walking down the streets of Metz a visual delight.

-Things to See in Metz
+Things to Do in Metz

-1. The Germans’ Gate (Pont des Allemands)
+1. The Germans’ Gate (Porte des Allemands)

 Porte des Allemands (Gate of the Germans) is named after the Teutonic Knights, hospitaller brothers of Notre Dame des Allemands, who founded a hospital close to that location in the 13th century.
 The gate and its buildings are part of the last major medieval fortifications remaining in Metz.